Audio Pro unveils limited edition Lemon Addon T3+ portable multi-room speaker

 Scandinavian sound specialist Audio Pro is launching a limited Lemon edition of its Addon T3+ portable multi-room speaker.

-Co-ordinating with Pantone's 2021 colour of the year, 'illuminating yellow', just 500 speakers will be produced worldwide – a rare delight for home interior devotees.
-Its compact style means it’ll be a lovely option for garden parties and picnics in the park (we live in hope) or to add a pop of colour to your home system.
+Designed to co-ordinate with Pantone's 2021 colour of the year, 'illuminating yellow', just 500 speakers will be produced worldwide – a rare delight for home interior devotees.
+The compact style means it will be a lovely option for garden parties and picnics in the park, or to add a pop of colour to your home system.

-The T3+ speaker is essentially a retuned version of Audio Pro's celebrated Addon T3 – a splendid model which was named our wireless speaker Product of the Year three years running, from its release until 2017.
+The T3+ speaker is essentially a retuned version of Audio Pro's celebrated Addon T3, which was our wireless speaker Product of the Year three years running until 2017.

-Audio Pro says the limited edition Lemon T3+'s genuine leather handle and solid aluminium details offer a simple yet solid design, boasting straightforward operation and a very good battery life of up to 30 hours at half volume, or 12 hours at full whack.
-Under that lemony paint job, the speaker boasts a Digital Class D amplifier, two ¾-in textile dome tweeters and a 3.5-in woofer.
+Audio Pro says the limited-edition Lemon T3+'s genuine leather handle and solid aluminium details offer a simple yet solid design, boasting straightforward operation and a good battery life of up to 30 hours at half volume, or 12 hours at full whack.
+Under that lemon paint job, the speaker boasts a Digital Class D amplifier, two 20mm textile dome tweeters and a 9cm woofer.

-Under intense review, we praised the (non-limited edition) T3+ for its "spacious, detailed sound" and "great scale for the size".
-Although we knocked a star off because under direct comparison we found the sound a tad less engaging and expressive than before, it's now quite the looker – and still a solid performer.
+In our review, we praised the original T3+ for its "spacious, detailed sound" and "great scale for the size".
+Although we knocked a star off because, under direct comparison, the sound was a little less engaging and expressive than before, it's still a solid performer and now quite the looker.

-The Audio Pro Addon Lemon T3+ speaker is available for pre-order from electricshop.com and audiopro.com and will retail for £180 from 20th April – but remember, only 500 are being made...
+The Audio Pro Addon Lemon T3+ speaker is available for pre-order from electricshop.com and audiopro.com from 20th April, priced £180.
+But hurry, only 500 are being made...

 MORE:

-Check our roundup of the best outdoor speakers 2021: portable, wireless, waterproof
+Read our guide to the best outdoor speakers 2021: portable, wireless, waterproof

 ...and the best wireless speakers 2021: wonderful wi-fi speakers for all budgets